Desmos tips for the SAT

 Using graphs to solve equations

 Desmos is especially useful for finding intersections between lines.
-While some questions directly ask for the point where lines intersect—for instance, by asking for the solution to a system of equations—students can use Desmos to solve any single-variable equation.
+Some questions directly ask for the point where lines intersect—for instance, by asking for the solution to a system of equations—and students can use Desmos to solve this.

-To solve equations by graphing, students should type the left and right sides of the equation in separate lines.
+Students should type the left and right sides of equations in separate lines to solve equations by graphing like this:

 To solve, say, 3x + 5 = 17, they would graph y = 3x + 5 as one equation, click or hit enter to move to the following line, and put y = 17 as a second equation.
 Desmos will put a gray point at the intersection between these two functions, and the x-value of that point will be the solution.